zvadim/django-db-settings/README.md

-Django Dynamic Settings
+Django Stored Settings
 ==================

 It often happens that we need to be able dynamically to create/edit some settings and site variables, for example site title, logo and counter code.

-`dynamic-settings` module is tailored specifically for these purposes allowing dynamically to create and further on to edit via django-admin records of the following types:
+`stored-settings` module is tailored specifically for these purposes allowing dynamically to create and further on to edit via django-admin records of the following types:

 * Char
 * Text